GodSpeeD-17/BLE_ESP_IDF/README.md

   - Humidity units: %
   - Used demo functions in order to create different instaneous values for temperature and humidity
   - Could not attempt for extra credit: Transfer WiFi credentials over bluetooth and connect to Wifi.
 (Use smartphone to send wifi credentials)
+  - For reference, videos as well as log output are also provided
+  - Technical Aspects:
     - Used the concepts of components to ease the overall process
     - Created components for:
       - bluetooth (consists functions that deal with Bluetooth Low Energy (BLE))
       - humidity (consists function for generating random values within specified range)
       - temperature (consists function for generating random values within specified range)
     - main.c file consists the main entry point for the application (with infinite loop)
     - After every specified duration of time, constantly update the temperature and humidity values
     - After updation of values, calls the function specified in bluetooth component to update the value and notify the client

 ## Screenshots: